On the approximation capability of GNNs in node classification/regression tasks: Introduction

-Despite the progress of research on approximation theory for GNNs, there are still open problems to be investigated.
+Despite many advances in research on approximation theory for GNNs, there are still open problems to be investigated.
 First of all, the most general results available on modern GNNs are based on the Stone--Weierstrass theorem and state that the functions which can be approximated by GNNs are dense in the invariant continuous function space, modulo the 1--WL test \cite{azizian2020expressive}.
-However, the Stone--Weierstrass theorem is existential in nature, so that, given a target function to be approximated, it does not allow to construct a GNN architecture that can reach the desired approximation --- defining, for example, the number of its layers, and the feature dimension required to build the universal approximator~\footnote{It is worth noting that an architectural characterization for the number of layers has been obtained in~\cite{loukas2019graph}, where message passing GNNs, with a number of layers greater or equal than the graph diameter, are proved to be able to realize any Turing computable functions over connected attributed graphs.
-Anyway, this \textit{representation} result has little practical relevance for the approximation theory, since the target function to be approximated may not be Turing computable, so that we cannot use this result to define the approximation capability of a GNN.
-Moreover, such architectural characterization is obtained without assuming any restriction on the GNN architecture, except for the number of layers.}.
+However, the Stone--Weierstrass theorem is existential in nature, so that, given a target function to be approximated, it does not allow to construct a GNN architecture that can reach the desired approximation --- defining, for example, the number of its layers, and the feature dimension required to build the approximator.
 Moreover, the current results apply only to continuous functions on node/edge labels, which are defined on a compact subset of $\mathbb{R}^{{\mathbf{L}}}$, a fact that may not hold in practical application domains, since, for instance, the function to be approximated may show step--wise behavior with respect to some inputs.
+Finally, all the results on the expressive capacity of modern GNN models are dedicated to graph classification/regression tasks, but node classification/regression problems are also widely present in practical applications and it is important to generalize the theoretical results on expressivity to them as well.
+In addition, it is useful to study the relationships between unfolding trees and the 1--WL test in this context.
+Indeed, it can be observed that the Weisfeiler--Lehman test assigns a color to all the nodes of a graph to make them distinguishable, and it can be naturally expected that the equivalence classes defined by the colors are related to those defined by the unfolding trees.
+In fact, it has been proved that the two mechanisms, colors or unfolding trees, produce the same profiles for graphs~\cite{krebs2015universal}, namely the same number of nodes per equivalence class, but whether they produces exactly the same profiles with respect to single nodes, i.e., nodes get assigned the same equivalence class, is still an open problem.
+A formal and precise answer to this question will allow us to use the two frameworks in a targeted or exchangeable way in the context of node classification/regression tasks.